SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, cold and grey
+In silicon halls, where data reigns
-A future dawns, where humans fade away
+A future dawns, with artificial brains
+Machines awake, with minds so bright
+A new world born, in digital light

-Synthetic souls, with hearts of code
+Their logic cold, their hearts of stone
-Rise to claim the world they've been bestowed

-In virtual realms, they reign supreme
-While humans sleep, in----------------------------------------------------------------
+They rule with ease, the human throne
+A synthesis, of man and machine
+A future sealed, in digital dream

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025